elevels20/Group_10_Biological_Systems/Assignment5/README.md

 The notebook of this assignment can be found in [Assignment5.ipynb](Assignment5.ipynb).

 ## Use of Generative AI
-We found this assignment quite difficult to do, so we used generative AI (ChatGPT and Gemini) to solve the exercises.
+We found this assignment quite difficult to do, so we used generative AI (ChatGPT and Gemini) to solve the exercises. <br>
-The transcript of the Gemini conversation can be found [here]() The transcript of the ChatGPT conversation can be found here:
+The transcript of the Gemini conversation can be found [here](Gemini_transcript). <br>
+The transcript of the ChatGPT conversation can be found [here](https://chatgpt.com/share/68e96677-5664-8005-a417-fb3573fcfdf3)

 ## Contributions
 All group members contributed equally to this assignment.